 Find out more about the Knowledge, Process and Project Management Group

-Operations Research Group
+Operations Research and Management Science Group

 The aim of the Group is to develop and the research and application of operations concepts and principles within both the private and public sectors, and to draw upon the expanding interest in issues relating to operations management within Kingston Business School.